-Our success will depend to a significant degree on the continued services of our chief executive officer, Harry Palmin, Cellectar founder and our chief scientific officer, Jamey Weichert, and our senior vice president of research and development, Christopher Pazoles.
+Our success will depend to a significant degree on the continued services of our chief executive officer, Harry Palmin, Cellectar founder and our chief scientific officer, Dr. Jamey Weichert, and our senior vice president of research and development, Dr. Christopher Pazoles.
 There can be no assurance that these individuals will continue to provide services to us.
 In addition, our success may depend on our ability to attract and retain other highly skilled personnel.
 We may be unable to recruit such personnel on a timely basis, if at all.
 Our management and other employees may voluntarily terminate their employment with us at any time.
 The loss of services of key personnel, or the inability to attract and retain additional qualified personnel, could result in delays in development or approval of our products, loss of sales and diversion of management resources.
 To date, we have not experienced difficulties attracting and retaining highly qualified personnel, but there can be no assurance we will be successful in doing so in the future.

-Our stock price has experienced price fluctuations.
+Our stock price has experienced fluctuations.

-There can be no assurance that the market price for our common stock will remain at its current level and a decrease in the market price could result in substantial losses for investors.
-The market price of our common stock may be significantly affected by one or more of the following factors:
+The market price of our common stock has fluctuated in the past and may be significantly affected by one or more of the following factors:

-- announcements or press releases relating to the biopharmaceutical sector or to our own business or prospects; - regulatory, legislative, or other developments affecting us or the healthcare industry generally; - sales by holders of restricted securities pursuant to effective registration statements or exemptions from registration; and market conditions specific to biopharmaceutical companies, the healthcare industry and the stock market generally.
+- announcements or press releases relating to the biopharmaceutical sector or to our own business or prospects; - · regulatory, legislative, or other developments affecting us or the healthcare industry generally; - sales by holders of restricted securities pursuant to effective registration statements or exemptions from registration; and - · market conditions specific to biopharmaceutical companies, the healthcare industry and the stock market generally.

-Five of our stockholders beneficially own approximately 61% of our outstanding common stock, which limits the influence of other stockholders.
+Eight of our stockholders beneficially own approximately 72% of our common stock, which limits the influence of other stockholders.

-As of March 2, 2012, 61% of our outstanding common stock is beneficially owned by five stockholders.
+As of March 25, 2013, 72% of our common stock is beneficially owned by eight stockholders.
 The interests of these stockholders may differ from those of other stockholders.
 These stockholders will likely continue to have the ability to significantly affect the outcome of all corporate actions requiring stockholder approval, including the following actions: